 The Eastern Shore of Virginia National Wildlife Refuge is always looking for passionate people who enjoy the outdoors and want to use their wealth of knowledge to spread the word about one of the greatest treasures on the Eastern Shore of Virginia.
 Generally, no special skills are required to be a volunteer.
 On-the-job training is provided as needed.
 Individual talents and skills are matched with volunteer interests and work opportunities.

 There are a wide variety of opportunities for volunteers to assist with wildlife projects, public services or maintenance jobs.
 Contact the refuge to learn more about internships, work camping and other volunteer information.

 If you have a recreational vehicle or motor home and enjoy living and working on a beautiful wildlife refuge, consider our available positions.
 In exchange for a gravel pad and full hook-ups, you will work 3 to 4 days a week in our expansive and modern visitor center.

-Responsibilities include opening and closing the center, greeting all visitors, answering questions about the refuge and the Eastern Shore of Virginia in general, running a cash register for sales from our small bookstore, and helping people have a fun and educational visit to our gorgeous refuge.
+Responsibilities include opening and closing the center, greeting all visitors, answering questions about the refuge and the Eastern Shore of Virginia in general, and helping people have a fun and educational visit to our gorgeous refuge.

 If you are interested in workamping, please call us at 757-331-2760